Volscente/NexusLLM/docs/tokenizers.md

 This would reduce the length of the output sequence.
 This can be done recursively and shortening each time the output sequence.

-It is possible to perform an hyperparameter tuning process in order to understand which is the best Vocabulary size that has the best compression (i.e, the number of times we repeat the Byte Pair Encoding).
+It is possible to perform a hyperparameter tuning process in order to understand which is the best Vocabulary size that has the best compression (i.e, the number of times we repeat the Byte Pair Encoding).

 # Training